-Chime level adjustment is only available on RDS radios.
 The radio is the vehicle chime producer.
-The chime is produced from the driver's side front door speakers.
 To change the volume level, press and hold pushbutton 6 with the ignition on and the radio power off.
 The chime volume level will change from the normal level to loud, and LOUD will be displayed on the radio.
 To change back to the default or normal setting, press and hold pushbutton 6 again.
 The chime level will change from the loud level to normal, and NORMAL will be displayed.
 Each time the chime volume is changed, three chimes will sound as an example of the new volume selected.
 Removing the radio and not replacing it with a factory radio or chime module will disable vehicle chimes.